-Wyoming Legislative Updates
+Wyoming Crypto Updates

 Wyoming has undergone many crypto-relevant legislative changes within the past month, most of which could have national implications.
 The Wyoming State Legislature passed HB-70, which was later signed into law by Governor Matt Mead, exempting cryptocurrencies from national securities regulations so long as they meet the list of requirements necessary to be considered a “utility token.”